pyrolabs/SPHS/docs/01_Labs/Rock_Paper_Scissors.md

 ![Rock Paper Scissors Diagram](http://upload.wikimedia.org/wikipedia/commons/6/67/Rock-paper-scissors.svg)

-So, to translate that to what we would need out of a program that lets you play RPS we would need the following:
+So, to translate that to an RPS game program, we would need the following:
 * Input from User (player)
 * Comparison of player choices
 * Display of a winner